Factors Contributing To Drug Dependence And Abuse

-- Detoxification: This is the first treatment received by patients seeking to

-    recover from drug addiction.
-Drug addicts are medically monitored on a 24/7

-    basis in an inpatient setting.
-In an outpatient clinic, the patient is

-    detoxified regularly while receiving a daily dose of prescription drugs.
+- Detoxification: This is the first treatment received by patients seeking to recover from drug addiction.
+Drug addicts are medically monitored on a 24/7 basis in an inpatient setting.
+In an outpatient clinic, the patient is detoxified regularly while receiving a daily dose of prescription drugs.

-    - Partial hospitalization programs: The treatment approach is less intense when

-    compared with inpatient treatment.
-The patient stays at halfway houses or sober

-    living homes.
-As opposed to inpatient facilities, family and friends are allowed

-    to visit.
-They are also permitted to leave the facility at any time for work or
+- Partial hospitalization programs: This treatment approach is less intense when compared with inpatient treatment.
+The patient stays at halfway houses or sober living homes.
+As opposed to inpatient facilities, family and friends are allowed to visit.
+Residents are also permitted to leave the facility at any time for work or school.

-    school.

-    - Outpatient: Often times, the clinician schedules the patient to visit rehab

-    clinics following a period of stay at the residential facility.
-The patient

-    doesn’t need to show up at the clinic regularly, and the frequency of

-    appointment reduces as long as the patient demonstrates a progression in
+- Outpatient: Often times, the clinician schedules the patient to visit rehab clinics following a period of stay at a residential facility.
+The patient doesn’t need to show up at the clinic regularly, and the frequency of appointments reduces as long as the patient demonstrates a progression in recovery.

-    recovery.

 Treatment Approaches In The Rehabilitation Of Drug Addicts

 Counseling and behavioral therapy form the basis in rehabilitating drug addicts.
 The aim is to develop coping skills and change attitudes and behavior.
 Here are the main therapeutic approaches for managing drug addiction.

 - Cognitive Behavioral Therapy: CBT aims to develop coping strategies and modify negative behaviors.
 Initially, it was meant for treating depression.
 As time went on, this approach diversified into treating other mental illnesses and drug addiction.

 - Dialectical Behavioral Therapy: This is an evidence-based treatment approach used in treating mood disorders and behavioral pattern changes.
 DBT involves techniques derived from cognitive behavioral therapy, reality-testing, and Buddhist meditation practices.